matthewyang204/NotepadEE/macOS/README.md

 I have separate binaries for Intel and Apple Silicon macs.
 Please download the correct one.
 I have signed it with a self-signed signature and can't afford the full Apple Developer notarization.
 On macOS Sonoma or below, you can bypass the warnings by right-clicking the app and selecting "Open".
 On macOS Sequioa or later, you will need to disable Gatekeeper entirely by running `sudo spctl --master-disable` and then selecting "Anywhere" at the bottom of the Privacy & Security section of the settings in the "Allow apps from" setting.
 Alternatively, you may want to use homebrew.

 To use it, first, tap my homebrew repo by running `brew tap matthewyang204/homebrew-formulae-casks`.
-After this, you can install the cask.
-On an Intel Mac, you need to install the x86_64 version.
-Run `brew install --cask --no-quarantine notepadee-x86_64`.
-On an Apple Silicon Mac, you need to install the arm64 version, so run `brew install --cask --no-quarantine notepadee-arm64`.
-You can update the cask by running `brew update && brew upgrade notepadee-x86_64` on an Intel Mac or `brew update && brew upgrade notepadee-arm64` on an Apple Silicon Mac.
+After this, you can install the cask with `brew install --cask --no-quarantine notepadee`.

 All of the prebuilt binaries provided in the README support macOS Sierra or newer.